SpeagleYao/Academic-Homepage/content/home/research.md

       # * Currently submit the paper to ICCV2021 as the fourth author

-      * Personal Contribution: Run most of the experiments and propose the final version of the loss function
+      * Personal Contribution: Run most of the experiments, propose the final version of the loss function, and participate in paper writing

       * <a href="https://github.com/SpeagleYao/Symmetry-Property" target="_blank">Open Source Code</a> on GitHub